lucascalion/tile38-webserver/README.md

 ```

 # Generating server.crt and server.key
+This is an example of how to create a self-signed certificate and private key for the server.
+The server expects these files to be placed inside the data folder

 ```bash
 openssl req -x509 -nodes -newkey ec -pkeyopt ec_paramgen_curve:secp384r1 -keyout server.key -out server.crt -days 3650
 ```